dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ## Education and Training

-There a many free training programs out there.
+There a many free or subsidised training programs out there.
 If you are just starting out, then look for these first. \
 While it's not always compulsory to have tertiary studies, it can certainly help.
 It is important, however, to factor in a number of things when choosing between the two if you don't want to waste time and money.

 ### Certifications

 Certifications can be expensive so you need to consider if they are necessary. \
 Anecdotally, I've heard they're not the most important aspect of gaining a job - employers want to see evidence of your skills in the form of practical examples and experience. \
-Furthermore, the certifications you may need may depend on the role you want, and therefore, be cautious before diving into a specific certification. \
+Furthermore, the certifications you need may depend on the role you want, and therefore, be cautious before diving into a specific certification. \
 If you gain a role, then your employer may pay for you to get certifications.
 Paying for it yourself beforehand doesn't make economical sense.

 ### Bachelor and Postgrad Studies